 Introductory Class Placement

-- To register for a class or schedule an open classroom or trial class, please contact us.
+- To register for a class or schedule an trial class, please contact us.

 Private Lesson Placement

 Families interested in private lessons in violin, cello, or piano, are scheduled for a 15 min “meeting” for child and parent to discuss both the child’s and parent’s readiness to begin private study.
 There is a $30 application fee due at the time of this meeting.
 For Fall 2020, all meetings will take place through Zoom and the application fee is $20.

 When private lessons are advised, we ask for your availability for lessons, including your available days, as well as your earliest and latest possible times on those days.
 We will make every effort to find a suitable time for your child.
 Your lesson time is set for at least the semester and preferably for the school year.
 Suzuki violin and cello lesson tuition includes participation in weekly group classes in addition to the weekly lesson.
 Summer lessons are flexible and arranged around your availability.

 - To schedule a “private lesson readiness meeting”, please contact us.